MichaelDrogalis/voluble/README.md

 If Voluble doesn't do something you want it to, feel free to open and issue or submit a patch.

+## Things to add in the future

+- Bounded data sets: Exactly N events are generated to a topic.
+No more, no less.
+- Maximal unique values: `within` generates at most N unique values.
+- Distributions: `matching` selects with a uniform, normal, etc distribution

 ## License

 Copyright © 2020 Michael Drogalis